 Liquid Cylinders are pressurized containers specifically designed for cryogenic liquids.
 Low-pressure Liquid Cylinders let you with withdraw liquid and/or gas.
 A Liquid Cylinder has valves for filling and dispensing the cryogenic liquid, and a pressure-control (pressure builder) valve with a brittle rupture-disk as backup protection.
-Although high pressure cylinders with siphon tubes can disperse liquid CO2, due to volume limitations in commercial applications we recommend utilizing 350psi low-pressure cylinders similar to what is pictured below.
+Although high pressure cylinders with siphon tubes can disperse liquid CO2, due to volume limitations in commercial applications we recommend utilizing 350psi high-pressure cylinders similar to what is pictured below.
 A 25psi for example will not work for Resinator purposes as the pressure is to low to effectively disperse CO2 for desired results.
 Pending on your local gas supplier, these tanks come standard with a CGA-320 or a CGA-622.
 If outfitted with a CGA-622 an adapter will be required for use with a Resinator.

 We will now focus on Liquid Cylinder operations